Grolier: History

 In the 1970s, Grolier declined financially.
 Fred Murphy retired, and the company merged the sales subsidiaries into what became a less profitable unitary sales force.
 Grolier also made ill-fated investments in non-publishing ventures, including mobile homes.
 In 1976, Grolier lost $77 million on sales of $247 million.
 It threatened to file for bankruptcy if its creditors did not agree to restructure its debts.
 In the 1980s, with its mail order business expanding, Grolier returned to profitability.

 On August 8, 1986, Grolier announced a joint venture partnership with Hal Roach Studios and Robert Halmi, Inc. (both of these companies were later known as Qintex Entertainment) to set up a joint venture, Grolier Home Video, which was designed to set up adaptations of the Grolier book properties.

 In 1988 Grolier was purchased by the French media company Hachette, which owned a well-known French-language encyclopedia, the Hachette Encyclopedia.
 The sale price was $450 million.
 Hachette was later absorbed by the French conglomerate, the Lagardère Group.

-In 1995, Grolier acquired the Chicago-based Children's Press.
+In 1995, Grolier acquired Children's Press, moving its operations from Chicago to New York City and Danbury, Connecticut.

 In 1999, Grolier had revenues of $450 million and earnings of approximately $45 million, with $4.5 million in Internet revenues.
 It had a US$100 million international business, primarily located in the UK, Canada and Asia.

 Grolier was purchased by Scholastic for US$400 million in June 2000.
 The new owners projected a 30% increase in operating income, although historically Grolier had experienced earnings of 7% to 8% on income.

 Staff reductions as a means of controlling costs followed soon thereafter, even while an effort was made to augment the sales force.
 Cuts occurred every year between 2000 and 2007, leaving a much-depleted work force to carry out the duties of maintaining a large encyclopedia database.
 Scholastic, which specializes in works for the K-8 market (Kindergarten-to-8th grade), has sought to position the Encyclopedia Americana as a reference resource for schools.
 It remains to be seen whether that strategy, applied to a venerable upper-level (even adult-level) publication, will work in the long run.

 The name Grolier is retained as the Scholastic website Scholastic GO.
 The company exists as Grolier Incorporated.